WTMJ (AM): AM 620

-Radio City Studios
+Radio City studios

 In 1942, a new facility, The Milwaukee Journals Radio City, opened for WTMJ and its FM sister station, W55M (later WMFM and WTMJ-FM), in addition to the yet-to-come WTMJ-TV.
-An article in the trade magazine Broadcasting reported that the building was the "first ever designed to house all three types of broadcasting."
+An article in the trade magazine Broadcasting reported that the building was the "first ever designed to house all three types of broadcasting".

 A 1944 survey by The Milwaukee Journal found WTMJ to be the most popular radio station in Milwaukee, especially for local morning show Top of the Morning and NBC radio's The Hour of Charm in evenings.
 WTMJ had gross advertising revenue of over $1.2 million.

 Gordon Hinkley began a near three-decade career with WTMJ in 1951, starting as a staff announcer and host of the Sunday morning beautiful music show Invitation to Beauty.

 Beginning in 1961, WTMJ promoted Hinkley to host its morning drive program Top O' the Morning and call-in talk show Ask Your Neighbor.
 Top O' the Morning was the highest rated morning show in Milwaukee for five straight Arbitron surveys from summer 1977 to summer 1978.
 Hinkley hosted Top O' the Morning until 1984.

 Sports

+In 1968, WTMJ started broadcasting Milwaukee Bucks games.
+They have been the flagship of the Milwaukee Bucks Radio Network ever since the inception of the franchise.

 In 1971, WTMJ began broadcasting Milwaukee Brewers games.
 WEMP broadcast the inaugural Brewers season the previous year.
 WTMJ temporarily lost the Brewers to rival WISN in 1981 and 1982.

 Having been the most popular station in local Arbitron ratings, WTMJ tied Top 40 station WKTI in the top ratings spot in by spring 1990.

-Switch to News/Talk
+Switch to news/talk

-By the summer of 1990, most of the music shows had been deleted.
+By the summer of 1990, most of the music shows had been discontinued.
 WTMJ began to be listed as a news/talk station in the Arbitron ratings.

 In 1993, WTMJ hired two new talk show hosts, liberal Jay Marvin and conservative Charlie Sykes.
 Sykes joined WTMJ from rival WISN.
 Marvin left for WLS in Chicago after seven months.

-Also in 1993, WTMJ temporarily lost the rights to Wisconsin Badgers sports broadcasts because an employee submitted the bid for the rights minutes after the deadline had passed.
-But WTMJ eventually signed a new Wisconsin Badgers contract with Learfield that year.
+Also in 1993, WTMJ lost the production rights to Wisconsin Badgers sports broadcasts because an employee submitted the bid for the rights minutes after the deadline had passed.
+Though the station no longer originated the network, it continued to be the network flagship under Learfield Communications, the new rightsholders.